 In WP1A core components of data collection will include i) documentary evidence, ii) semi-structured interviews with stakeholders, iii) focus groups with members of the public.
 We will collate relevant documentary evidence which will allow us to record in detail how the intervention was implemented (for example, air quality board reports and minutes, council scrutiny reports and minutes), and the relevant regional and national policy context (for example, policy briefings, government reports).
-Semi-structured qualitative interviews will be conducted at 12 month follow-up with key stakeholders identified from our systems map (from businesses, including small to medium enterprises [SME], travel sector, local authority, and voluntary sector) to explore barriers and facilitators to implementation, and reasons for intervention adaption.
+Semi-structured qualitative interviews will be conducted pre- implementation of the CAZ with stakeholders involved in the development of the intervention and again at 12 month post-implementation with key stakeholders identified from our systems map (from businesses, including small to medium enterprises [SME], travel sector, local authority, and voluntary sector) to explore barriers and facilitators to implementation, and reasons for intervention adaption.
 We will use purposive sampling methods to recruit participants from the local authority (primarily the Bradford Air Quality Programme Board, responsible for intervention development and implementation), local business (Bradford Chamber of Commerce) and transport (bus and taxi) operators.
-We will recruit to data saturation but anticipate conducting 20 interviews.
+We will recruit to data saturation but anticipate conducting 20 interviews at each time point.
 Systems workshops with stakeholders who have strategic insight of implementation and system issues will be conducted at 2 and 3 years post-implementation to identify key barriers and enablers.